elliot-hicks/RL_Maze_Solver/README.md

   * each quadrant then is treated as a maze and fed back in to function this recursively builds up the maze

 * Returns:
-    * maze NumPy array that descibes the maze as a matrix of ints:
+    * maze NumPy array that describes the maze as a matrix of ints:
     * 0 = steppable space
     * 1 = wall
     * 2 = vertical gate (hole in vertical wall)